system76/docs/_articles/codecs.md

 ---
 layout: article
-title: Videos - Watch Videos and Play Music (MP3, DVD, etc.)
+title: Watch Videos and Play Music (MP3, DVD, etc.)
 description: >
   Proprietary multimedia formats, such as MP3 files and DVD decoders, aren't included by default.
 To enable playback of these media, please see this document.
 keywords: